What to Know About Tuition & Fees

 Carlos Albizu University - San Juan Tuition & Fees

-In the 2016 - 2017 academic year, regular undergrads at Carlos Albizu University - San Juan were charged $7,644, before corrections for financial need.
-Of that number, the expense of tuition came to $6,435.
-The other $1,209 represents additional fees.
+In the 2018 - 2019 academic year, regular undergrads at Carlos Albizu University - San Juan were charged $7,869, before corrections for financial need.
+Of that number, the expense of tuition came to $6,300. $1,569 was fees.
+Find out more about the net price.

 As opposed to public colleges, Carlos Albizu University - San Juan does not provide a tuition discount to residents of the state.